AP source: Jets agree on deal to acquire Aaron Rodgers - KTVZ

 Rodgers was the league MVP in 2020 and 2021, but didn’t perform as well last season while playing with a broken right thumb and dealing with the absence of star wideout Davante Adams, who was traded to Las Vegas.
 He had his lowest passer rating as a starter (91.1) and threw 12 interceptions, his highest total since 2008.
 The Packers went 8-9 and missed the playoffs to end a string of three straight NFC North titles.

-Rodgers led the Packers to their last Super Bowl title in the 2010 season.
+Rodgers led the Packers to their most recent Super Bowl title in the 2010 season.
 Rodgers never got the Packers back to the Super Bowl, but he helped make them annual contenders.
-The Packers have lost in the NFC championship game four of the last nine seasons.
+The Packers have lost in the NFC championship game four of the past nine seasons.

 “I’ve got nothing but love and appreciation for what Aaron has done for so many in our organization,” Matt LaFleur said last month during the NFL meetings in Phoenix.